puppetlabs/puppetlabs-peadm/documentation/provision.md

 * [classification.md](classification.md)
 * [peadm::setup::node\_manager class](../manifests/setup/node_manager.pp)

 The reference implementation uses trusted facts to put nodes in the right groups.
-Because the important puppet\_enterprise::\* class parameters and data are specified in the console, it should also be safe to have a pe.conf present on both the master, and the master replica nodes.
+Because the important puppet\_enterprise::\* class parameters and data are specified in the console, it should also be safe to have a pe.conf present on both the primary, and the primary replica nodes.